QueenBeeSC/swarm.city-Terminal/README.md

 > ## Restore a backup file

+Load previously created accounts that are backed up with an IPFS-hash that have been deleted from this device from within the Terminal.

-Enter your ipfs-hash > restore
+Enter your ipfs-hash > restore | Create a profile

 <br>